LinusBorg/vue-cli-plugin-test-attrs/README.md

 1. For `vue-cli-service serve` and `vue-cli-service build` commands, the test attributes will be removed by the compiler module.
 2. For unit tests with `jest` or `mocha` (`vue-cli-service test:unit`), the `data-test` attributes will be present because `NODE_ENV ==== 'test'` (and in the case of jest, vue-loader isn'T used at all anyway)

-3. For other environments (e.g. e2e tests), you can use the `VUE_CLI_KEEP_TEST_ATTRS` environment variable to skipt addind the compiler module so `data-test` attributes are persisted.
+3. For other environments (e.g. e2e tests), you can use the `VUE_CLI_KEEP_TEST_ATTRS` environment variable to skip adding the compiler module so `data-test` attributes are persisted.

 ## Options